check-spelling-sandbox/biome/crates/biome_formatter/CONTRIBUTING.md

 </details>

-Now that everything is wired, you just needs to expose a public method that does the actual formattings:
+Now that everything is wired, you just needs to expose a public method that does the actual formatting:

 ```rust
 pub fn format_node(